Medicaid protects Holocaust victims receiving reparation payments

 The above brings to mind an important point.
 Many people often assume that they have too much money, property, or income to qualify for Medicaid, when in fact they do not.
 This is but one reason why people considering Medicaid should always consult an elder law attorney with many years of experience in this specialized area.
 Those who receive Holocaust reparation payments should disclose this fact and ask the attorney to assert his or right to continue receiving and enjoying such benefits without having them interfere with Medicaid.

 You may email your questions to [email protected] or visit our website at www.wrightabshire.com.
-Wesley E. Wright and Molly Dear Abshire are attorneys with the firm Wright Abshire, Attorneys, P.C., with offices in Bellaire, the Woodlands, and Carmine.
+Wesley E. Wright and Molly Dear Abshire are attorneys with the firm Wright Abshire, Attorneys, P.C., with offices in Bellaire, and Carmine.
 Both Wright and Abshire are Board Certified by the Texas Board of Legal Specialization in Estate Planning and Probate Law and are certified as Elder Law Attorneys by the National Elder Law Foundation.
 Nothing contained in this publication should be considered as the rendering of legal advice to any person’s specific case, but should be considered general information.